heatblazer/udp-tcp-daemon/README.md

     17.11.2016: Improved user menu and startup options aswell more friendly messages.
     18.11.2016: config improved: takes time in minutes and size in MB/GB.
     18.11.2016: pending test to sniffer port to test program packet loss counter.
+    18.11.2016: Added WAV files with embeded META info for further research.

 ***
 <ilianzapryanov@abv.bg>